GPUOpen-Tools/radeon_gpu_profiler/docs/source/Settings.rst

 General
 -------
+**Check for updates on startup:** Radeon GPU Profiler will check for an available update during startup.
+If an update is available, a notification will appear on the Welcome page

 **Units:** This tells the profiler whether to work in clocks, nanoseconds, microseconds, or milliseconds.
-Refer to the keyboard binding in the secion below to quickly toggle between these time units.
+Refer to the keyboard binding in the section below to quickly toggle between these time units.

 **State buckets:** Specify how the profiler should generate its own state buckets.